 And lastly, taking care of your body with non-exercise stuff matters.
 If you’re stiff and in pain; lack basic flexibility, mobility, and range of motion; and feel generally shitty in your meatsuit on the daily, how are you possibly going to feel good and enjoy your life?
 Getting a massage every week would be nice, but I don’t know many women who can afford that.
 Luckily, there are lots of free or very inexpensive and simple ways to maintain your body.
 It’s not just about going hard; regular maintenance is the yin to that yang.

-Takeaways About the Strengthen Your Body Pillar
+Takeaways About the Move with Intention Pillar

 Building your strength is a body, mind, and soul journey that takes time.
 It’s truly never too late to start.
 Ladies, your 40s and beyond are not too late!
 Stop it with that story.
 Set it aside.
 Choose a new narrative.
 Moving your body, honoring it, listening to it, and having gratitude for what it can do is not the norm in our culture but you can learn a new way of doing things.